-For Vegan, we have Soy, peas, and Brown rice protein supplements in our basket.
+- For Vegan we have Soy, Pea, Brown rice protein supplements in our basket.

-The flavor we used in our supplements are top notch.
+- The flavor we used in our supplements are of top notch.

-We enhance the efficacy of the product by combining protein with phytoextracts.
+- We enhance the efficacy of the product by combining protein along with phytoextracts.

-Apart from a single source of protein we opt for protein blends as well to get better results.
+- Apart from single source of protein we opt for protein blends as well to get better results.

 “Good Health for All”